HicResearch/TREEHOOSE/src/components/egress_app_frontend/README.md

 ### graphql

 This folder contains all of the graphql scripts and components to interact with the AppSync API.
- The __schema.graphql__ contains the schema definition of the API
+ The *schema.graphql* contains the schema definition of the API

-The __mutations.js__ and __queries.js__ scripts contain the GraphQL code, which the webapp uses to fetch or modify data from the API.
+The *mutations.js* and *queries.js* scripts contain the GraphQL code, which the webapp uses to fetch or modify data from the API.

 ## GraphQL Schema Change

->Note: This requires installation of Amplify CLI - instructions can be found [here](https://docs.amplify.aws/cli/start/install)
+>Note: This requires installation of Amplify CLI - [instructions](https://docs.amplify.aws/cli/start/install)

-1. Any changes to the GraphQL schema should be made inside 'src/components/egress_app_backend/egress_backend/graphql/schema.graphql' in the backend.
+1. Any changes to the GraphQL schema should be made inside *src/components/egress_app_backend/egress_backend/graphql/schema.graphql* in the backend.
-1. Remove any existing files inside 'src/graphql/schema.graphql' in the frontend.
+1. Remove any existing files inside *src/components/egress_app_frontend/src/graphql/schema.graphql* in the frontend.
-1. Copy the __schema.graphql__ from the backend to  'src/components/egress_app_frontend/src/graphql/schema.graphql' in the frontend.
+1. Copy the *schema.graphql* from the backend to *src/components/egress_app_frontend/src/graphql/schema.graphql*
+ in the frontend.
-1. Run the command `amplify add codegen` in 'src/components/egress_app_frontend/src/graphql' to generate the updated models for the frontend client to use.
+1. Run the command `amplify add codegen` in *src/components/egress_app_frontend/src/graphql* to generate the updated models for the frontend client to use.
-1. You should see updated queries/mutations/subscriptions.js files in the same location.
+1. You should see updated *queries.js* and *mutations.js* files in the same location.

 ## Component Libraries